overlord-destro/AirBnB_clone/README.md

+# AirBnB Clone Project
-The AirBnB clone project, the console is a team project with the ALX software engineering school till the end of the first year, the goal is to build a simple copy of the AirBnB website and deploy on our server, it makes use of several concepts we have dealt with in previous projects
+This is a project by a team of two trainees at the ALX software engineering school.
+It is the first part of a series of projects to clone the AirBnB website.

+## Description
+**AirBnB** is a complete web application, integrated with MySQL database storage, a back-end API, and a front-end interface powered by JavaScript.

+## Focus
+This project is focused on creating a command interpreter that manages the AirBnb objects.